Most Profitable Franchises in

 This first report represents the actual average and median revenues of franchised units, taken from franchises that have been operating for 1 to 7 years.

 The disclosing franchisor stated that the actual average and median annual revenues expressed here don't reflect the cost of sales (or other fees deducted from the revenue to obtain a net income/profit) or the operating expenses.
-They recommend that all prospective franchisees conduct independent research into the expenses and costs they'll incur while operating their specific franchise.
+They recommend that all prospective franchisees conduct independent research into the expenses and ongoing costs they'll incur while operating their specific franchise.

 LENGTH OF OPERATING HISTORY